Optimal False Discovery Control of Minimax Estimator: Estimation Rate and False Discovery Control

-In this section, we investigate the relationship between type I error control and rate minimxity for the simple normal means model where $y\in\BR^n$, $ \varepsilon\sim N(0,I_n)$ and true parameter $\beta\in\mB(n,s_n)$.
-We are interested in answering the following question: what is the best a rate-minimax estimator can do in term of controlling the number of false discoveries, or false discovery rate?
-And our main result proves that the false discovery rate of a rate-minimax estimator decreases, at the best, at a polynomial rate of $s_n/n$.
+In this section, we investigate the trade-off between type I error control behavior and rate of convergence under both normal means models and linear regression models.
+Specifically, we characterize false discovery control behaviors (including the number of false discoveries and false discovery rate) of (sub-)optimal estimators under different sparsity regimes.
+A general message is that an estimator can yield more type I errors if it possesses a faster convergence rate.